hettel/CaseStudy_ImageCompression/README.md

 The command create a lib and module directory that contains the dependencies and module runnable.

-Start the application:
+To start the application:

-`java -Xms12g -Xmx14g -p modules;lib -m FFTImageCompression/app.SimpleImageCompression`
+`java -Xms12g -Xmx16g -p modules;lib -m FFTImageCompression/app.SimpleImageCompression`

 ---